NikeCryptoCheckout/nike-crypto/stack-how-to.md

 * M = MySQL or some other DB
 * P = PHP (that's what we need!)

+MAC -

 If you are on mac, you can download MAMP, then install the npm CLI for MAMP.
-Windows people can use XAMPP.
-You'll need to find your own way for this part, but basic requirements is you need to find a tool and figure out how to run a xAMP server and point it to a specific folder with a specific port.

 For example, if you use MAMP and the mamp cli, you simply go into the folder you want and run

 `mamp . -p 8080`

+Windows -

+If you are on windows, you can use XAMPP.
+You will need to configure the default port and directory to match above.
+To do this, using the XAMPP control panel, navigate to : config (global config)-> Service and Port Settings ->  and set the Main port for Apache to 8080 (from 80).
+Then back on the main interface, enter Apache's config to change the port and directory.
+Edit the first file 'httpd.conf'.
+There should only be four lines you need to edit.

+Listen 80 -> Listen 8080

+ServerName localhost:80 -> ServerName localhost:8080

+DocumentRoot "C:\xampp\..." -> DocumentRoot "C:\WhereverYourBuildFolderIsStored"

+<Directory "C:\xampp\..."> -> <Directory "C:\WhereverYourBuildFolderIsStored">

+Then, to start a Xampp server you can just click start on the Apache service using the Xampp control panel to start.

 ## Okay Let's Run It